 If you are a beginner, or you simply want to exercise your writing muscle, Reedsy has a new writing contest every week.
 You can choose a writing prompt related to the topic of the week and participate to win a prize of $250.
 All contests have a $5 entry fee.

-For our short story writers, the Bristol Short Story Prize is an annual international writing competition open to published and unpublished writers, with no geographical restrictions.
-You can submit stories of any theme or subject and are welcome in any style or genre, as long as they don’t exceed a 4,000-word count.
+For our short story writers, the Short Story Competition is an annual international writing competition open to published and unpublished writers, with no geographical restrictions.
+You can submit stories of any theme or subject (excluding Children’s and Young Adult Fiction) and are welcome in any style or genre, as long as they don’t exceed a 3,000-word count.

 3. Novel's First Chapter Fiction Factory Contest